frefolli/frefolli/README.md

 ## Education

+### PhD Program in Computer Science

+I'm currently enrolled in the 1st year of PhD Program in Computer Science at Universita' degli studi di Milano-Bicocca

 ### Master's Degree

-I'm currently studying for the 2st year of Master's Degree in Computer Science at Universita' degli studi di Milano-Bicocca
+I used to study Master's Degree in Computer Science at Universita' degli studi di Milano-Bicocca.

+My thesis was "Unconventional reinforcement learning on traffic lights with SUMO"

+I graduated with 110 out of 110 cum Laude

 ### Bachelor's Degree